PacificBiosciences/FALCON/doc/falcon_manual.md

-Given the overlapping data, the string graph is constructed by `fc_ovlp_to_graph.py` using the default parameters. `fc_ovlp_to_graph.py` generated several files representing the final string graph of the assembly.
-The final `ctg_path` contain the information of the graph of each contig.
-A contig is a linear of path of simple paths and compound paths.
-"Compound paths" are those subgraph that is not simple but have unique inlet and outlet after graph edge reduction.
+Given the overlapping data, the string graph is constructed by `fc_ovlp_to_graph.py` using the default parameters. `fc_ovlp_to_graph.py` generates several files representing the final string graph of the assembly.
+The final `ctg_path` contains the information of the graph of each contig.
+A contig is a linear path of simple paths and compound paths.
+"Compound paths" are are subgraphs that are not simple but have unique inlet and outlet after graph edge reduction.
 They can be induced by genome polymorphism or sequence errors.
 By explicitly encoding such information in the graph output, we can examine the sequences again to classify them later.